'One hell of a drop': Ranfurly Shield restorer claims new Log o' Wood stronger than original

 Dwan said that meant it would require a lot of force to break.

 “That thing is about four times heavier than the original one because of the thickness and the size.
-It is actually about 40mm wider and 40mm longer than [it was before the last major restoration],” he said.
+It is actually about 40mm wider and 40mm longer than [it was before the last major restoration].

 “That is one hell of a drop.”

-“I remember the Waikato coach at the time was saying ‘How do we keep it like this?’ and I just said ‘Don’t let a rugby player get near it, easy as that’,” he said.
+“I remember the Waikato coach at the time was saying ‘How do we keep it like this?’ and I just said ‘Don’t let a rugby player get near it, easy as that’.

 “We’ve got to get back to the stage where you have it on the ground after you win it, you get your photos and that sort of thing and for god’s sake don’t take it back to the bloody dressing room.”